 What is likely to happen to mortgage interest rates?

-'It has been hinted that the base rate could drop even further in the coming months.
-Both the base rate and mortgage interest rates are already at historic lows, but waiting for a further drop in the base rate could help you secure an even cheaper mortgage.
-However, there’s no guarantee that mortgages will get cheaper - nervousness from the banks could prevent them dropping their rates again and as rates are historically low already, they don’t have very far to fall.
+‘The base rate could fall even further in the wake of Brexit, which may help you secure an even cheaper mortgage.
+However, there’s no guarantee that mortgages will get cheaper – nervousness from lenders could prevent them cutting rates and, as rates are historically low already, they don’t have much further to fall.

 ‘In the medium term, rising inflation caused by more expensive imports could mean the Bank of England decides to increase the base rate.’

 Is now a good time to take out a fixed-rate mortgage?

 David says: ‘The uncertainty around interest rates means fixing your rate could be a good idea if you want to be sure how much you’ll be paying each month.
 But as interest rates could potentially drop further later this year, it might be worth waiting to see what happens before locking yourself into a deal.